-A man experiences psycho-emotional animosity or exploitation in his childhood relationship to the mother, who is psychologically or physically ill.
+The Chandra-6 Learning Pathway may require psycho-emotional animosity or exploitation in the masculine nativity childhood relationship to the mother, who is psychologically or physically ill.
 The child is often in service to the mother, likely caring for her in sickness or managing the mother's duties.
 The result is the mother-child relationship gets off-balance.

-Child feels that mother is either too much or too little: she alternates between smothering and absence.
+Child may feel [Soma] that mother is either too much or too little: she alternates between smothering and absence.
 There may be suppressed anger toward the mother, but also a strong bond with the mother's relatives, especially her siblings.

 Moon in Bhava-6 suggests that at the level of subconscious memory, the man expects to be victimized by women, and develops many strategies to attract women yet prevent them from getting too close.
 If with Shukra, may self-medicates with toxins to reduce the emotional pressure.

-Anxiety in expectation of loss of balance in relationships (12th from 7th).
-Tends to absorb the disagreements into ones interior victim narrative.
+Anxiety in expectation of loss of balance within relationships (12th from 7th).
+Tends to absorb the disagreements into ones interior victim narrative [story of being eaten] .

 The Chandra-6 woman = similar experience to the Chandra-6 man.
-Budha L-6 = gender-neutral.
+Budha rogesha-6 = gender-neutral.